Juniper/contrail-windows-docs/doc/Known_issues/Service_restart_workarounds.md

         - Docker
         - CNM Pugin
         - vRouter Agent

+Notes on starting order:

 - Agent has to start after CNM Plugin, because the plugin enables vRouter extension
 - Because HNS networks are deleted, the starting order of CNM Plugin/Docker does not matter

 ### Issues

-- **Uncleaned ports in controller**: After reboot cnm-plugin cannot recognize upon deletion that some container had been connected to a contrail network.
+- **Leaked ports in controller**: After reboot cnm-plugin cannot recognize upon deletion of containers that some container had been connected to a contrail network.
 The delete-endpoint request is not sent to the controller and it is polluted with outdated data.
 - **Manual startup**: Docker's and Contrail components' services need to have startup type set to manual